Veronikask/Veronikask/README.md

 My name is Veronika and I am a junior specialist in DATA ANALYTICS.
 My previous experience was financial analyst.

-I am completing a 12-month education program “Data analyst” from Yandex.Practikum.
+I have completed a 12-month education program “Data analyst” from Yandex.Practikum.

 ****I am looking for a job or internship, open to new challenges and interesting tasks.****
 <br />